feature-image

 “His son tried to hock golf balls during Lee Elder’s ceremony, and Gary himself has publicly ranked The Masters as the worst major.
 I’m sure there’s a whole history behind that ranking.
 I’m shocked they’re not rolling out the red carpet for him,” he said.

-Player’s own views and criticisms of the tournament also resurfaced.
-He has openly ranked the Masters behind the other majors.
-It is a stance that fans believe undermines his current plea for special treatment.
-“You haven’t spoken very positive on Augusta, don’t blame them 🤷♂️,” one user wrote.
-Reflecting on the same, other said, “Didn’t he just rank the Masters as the 4th major?”
+His own views and criticisms of the tournament also resurfaced.
+“You haven’t spoken very positively on Augusta, don’t blame them 🤷♂️,” one user wrote.
+Reflecting on the same, others said, “Didn’t he just rank the Masters as the 4th major?”

 However, he is not the only one to have this view.
-His dear friend, the legendary Jack Nicklaus, also ranked the Masters at No. 4.
+His dear friend, the legendary Jack Nicklaus, also ranked the Masters at No. 4, although for different reasons.

 “The Masters falls fourth because it’s not meant to be ahead of those others,” the 6x Masters champion said.
 “The Masters Tournament is not a championship.
 You can’t rank a tournament ahead of championships.”